GaloisInc/smaccmpilot-stm32f4/BuildSystemNotes.md

 targets.
 This includes building libraries, the binaries, and other targets (e.g., the GCS shell script).

-In general, new non-build targets should be added to the `OTHER_TARGETS` variable in a project's `build.mk` file.
+In general, new targets that aren't part of the standard build should be added to the `OTHER_TARGETS` variable in a project's `build.mk` file or as a stand-alone target (e.g., like the `framac-check` target).

 To see how each project's targets are added to these variables, consider `mk/image.mk`, included in `mk/main.mk`.
 In there is a macro `image` that is